 A basic reason for revoking a subscriber's certificate is loss of control (or even suspicion of such a loss) over a private key being owned by the subscriber of the certificate or material breach of obligation or requirements of Certification Policy or Certification Practice Statement by the subscriber.
-Revocation is performed also on subscriber's or requester's demand.
+Revocation is performed either on subscriber's or authorized representative's of the represented entity. demand.